dennykane/linuxontheweb.github.io/README.md

 Although this project includes a desktop environment, it is not primarily "about" that.
-It is mainly about the idea that modern browsers now deploy a new kind of file system that exists within a domain-specific sandbox. <a href="https://linuxontheweb.github.io/docs/what-it-is.html">Go here</a> to read more.
+It is mainly about the idea that modern browsers now deploy a new kind of file system that exists within a domain-specific sandbox.
+<a href="https://linuxontheweb.github.io/docs/what-it-is.html">Go here</a> to read more.

 Try out the current version at
 <a href="https://linuxontheweb.github.io">linuxontheweb.github.io</a>.

+## Local deployment

+Locally deploying LOTW is as simple as simple can be.
+All you need to do is run a web server in the root of the project directory.
+On Linux, this command should suffice for most people:

+	$ python3 -m http.server

+You should then be able to visit the site at http://localhost:8000.

 ## Viewing and editing source files